kyxap1/starred/README.md

 - [nomad-docker](https://github.com/sjourdan/nomad-docker) - This is a Docker container for Nomad based on Busybox
 - [go-build-template](https://github.com/thockin/go-build-template) - A Makefile/Dockerfile example for Go projects.
 - [Dockerfiles](https://github.com/HariSekhon/Dockerfiles) - DockerHub public images - Hadoop, Kafka, ZooKeeper, HBase, Cassandra, Solr / SolrCloud, Apache Drill, Nifi, Serf, Consul, Mesos, Spark standalone, Riak, Alluxio, Jython, Advanced Nagios Plugins Collection / PyTools / Tools repos on CentOS / Ubuntu / Debian / Alpine
-- [awesome-selfhosted](https://github.com/Kickball/awesome-selfhosted) - This is a list of Free Software network services and web applications which can be hosted locally.
-Selfhosting is the process of locally hosting and managing applications instead of renting from SaaS providers.
 - [docker-nginx-s3](https://github.com/grahamgilbert/docker-nginx-s3) - An nginx image with ngx_aws_auth
 - [terraform-provider-utils](https://github.com/nrcxcia/terraform-provider-utils) - Terraform provider to help with templating in terraform definitions.